Donald Barr: Early life and education

 Barr was born in Manhattan, New York, the son of Estelle (née DeYoung), a psychologist, and Pelham Barr, an economist.
-He and his wife, Mary Margaret (née Ahern), had four children including William P. Barr (who served as the 77th U.S. Attorney General in the George H. W. Bush Administration and as the 85th U.S. Attorney General in the Donald Trump Administration) and particle physicist Stephen Barr.
+He and his wife, Mary Margaret (née Ahern), had four children including William P. Barr (who served as the 77th U.S. Attorney General in the George H. W. Bush Administration and as the 85th U.S. Attorney General in the first Donald Trump Administration) and particle physicist Stephen Barr.

-He was born to a Jewish family, but later converted to Catholicism.
+Donald Barr was born to a Jewish family, but later converted to Catholicism.
 He sent his children to a Catholic elementary school and his son William would later describe him as "more Catholic than the Catholics."

 Barr graduated from Columbia College in 1941 with a degree in mathematics and anthropology.

 Career

 Barr served in the Office of Strategic Services (OSS) during World War II.
-Following the conflict, he returned to Columbia, where he earned an M.A. in English in 1950 and completed course requirements for a Ph.D. in the discipline while also teaching in the English department.
+Following the conflict, he returned to Columbia, where he earned an M.A. in English in 1950 and completed some course requirements for a Ph.D. in the discipline while also teaching in the English department.
 During this period, he also taught "courses with field work in sociology and political science at the School of Engineering" and wrote "science and mathematics texts for elementary and junior high school students."
 He initiated the Columbia University Science Honors Program in 1958 and was its director (as an assistant dean at the School of Engineering) until 1964.
 From 1963 to 1964, he also administered the National Science Foundation Cooperative College-School Program.

 He was headmaster of the Dalton School from 1964 to 1974.
-During his time as Dalton's headmaster, Barr is alleged to have had a role in hiring future financier and convicted sex offender Jeffrey Epstein as a math teacher despite the fact that Epstein (who graduated from high school at the age of 16 and secured a full scholarship to Cooper Union) had failed to complete his degree and was only 21 years old at the time.
+For a brief time, at the end of his tenure as headmaster, disgraced financier Jeffrey Epstein was employed as a math teacher.
+It is unclear whether Barr hired Epstein.
 In 1973, Barr published Space Relations, a science fiction novel about a planet ruled by oligarchs who engage in child sex slavery.
-It has been noted that the plot of the novel anticipates the crimes of Epstein and his alleged accomplice, Ghislaine Maxwell.
+It has been noted that the plot of the novel anticipates the crimes of Epstein and his accomplice Ghislaine Maxwell.

 Barr also reviewed books for The New York Times.
 In addition to his two science fiction novels, he sold two stories to The Magazine of Fantasy and Science Fiction; one of these (the 2002 "Sam") was reprinted in the 2003 anthology Year's Best Fantasy 3.

 In 1983 President Ronald Reagan nominated Donald Barr to be a member of the National Council on Educational Research.